 Julia began advocating for the fatherless in 2004 when adopting her son and realizing the magnitude of the adoption crisis worldwide.
 After moving from Illinois to Arkansas to serve with Hope for Orphans and MomLife Today, she learned about the need for foster families and served on the advisory board to help launch The CALL in Saline & Perry Counties in 2009.
 Her family opened their home to children in foster care the same year.
 In February 2012 she accepted the position of County Coordinator.

 Taylor Brown, Family Support Coordinator

 Taylor’s awareness of the need for foster families in Arkansas to love the vulnerable and hurting children and families in the foster care system took root in 2014.
 As she and her husband opened their home to these children the following year, a whole new and unexpected journey unfolded.
-Though a career as a CPA see ms an unlikely path to working in the foster care arena, God used Taylor’s two and a half years as a foster mother and time spent serving as a trainer for incoming foster and adoptive families to grow in her a passion for loving these children and the families that pour into them.
 In early 2018, she joined our staff as the Family Support Coordinator for Saline & Perry Counties.

 Kim’s passion for fostering was birthed from watching family members around her caring for foster children.
 The impact this made sparked her passion for vulnerable children.
 When Kim and her husband discussed what their family would look like it always included adoption and foster care.
 In 2019 Kim joined the Saline County CALL staff as the Administrative Assistant and in 2021 she accepted the role as the DCFS Liaison for The CALL Statewide office.

 Please complete our onlineVolunteer Interest Form for more information on volunteering.